 - Rub tea tree oil over areas that roaches frequent, such as the trunk and under the seats.

 - Make a spray by mixing a few drops of essential mint oil with a cup of water.
 Spray this solution around the car.

+Now you know how to get rid of roaches in your car.
 Although your initial reaction to seeing a roach in your car may be panic, there are several ways to rid your car of roaches.
 Following the advice in this article will help you get rid of a roach infestation and prevent the pests from coming back.
 Remember to keep your car as clean as possible and try your best not to eat on the go.
 If you can, try out the other methods, like diatomaceous earth, boric acid, or bait traps before resorting to a bug bomb.
 Once you’ve gotten rid of the roaches, use a few of our prevention tips to keep your car roach-free.